MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P06-Admin-Review-Dashboard/content.md

 > What else can you build out on the admin to give it more functionality?

 **Congratulations on finishing your new and improved Rotten Potatoes!!**

+# Feedback and Review

+Please take a moment to rate your understanding of learning outcomes from this tutorial, and how we can improve it via our [tutorial feedback form](https://goo.gl/forms/jAxU2lxXIWHh4AIq1)